Cray-HPE/docs-csm/operations/node_management/Configure_NTP_on_NCNs.md

 HPE Cray EX systems with CSM software have UTC as the default time zone.
 To change this, you will need to set an environment variable, as well as `chroot` into the node images and change some files there.
-You can find a list of timezones to use in the commands below by running `timedatectl list-timezones`.
+You can find a list of time zones to use in the commands below by running `timedatectl list-timezones`.

 1. Run the following commands, replacing them with your timezone as needed.